 \section{Abstract}

-An attractor decomposition meta-algorithm for solving parity games is given that generalizes the classic McNaughton-Zielonka algorithm and its recent quasi-polynomial variants due to Parys (2019), and to Lehtinen, Schewe, and Wojtczak (2019).
-The central concepts studied and exploited are attractor decompositions of dominia in parity games and the ordered trees that describe the inductive structure of attractor decompositions.
+An "attractor decomposition" meta-algorithm for solving "parity games" is given that generalises the classic McNaughton-Zielonka algorithm and its recent "quasi-polynomial" variants due to Parys (2019), and to Lehtinen, Schewe, and Wojtczak (2019).
+The central concepts studied and exploited are "attractor decompositions" of "dominia" in "parity games" and the ordered trees that describe the inductive structure of "attractor decompositions".

-The main technical results include the embeddable decomposition theorem and the dominion separation theorem that together help establish a precise structural condition for the correctness of the universal algorithm: it suffices that the two ordered trees given to the algorithm as inputs embed the trees of some attractor decompositions of the largest dominia for each of the two players, respectively.

-The universal algorithm yields McNaughton-Zielonka, Parys's, and Lehtinen-Schewe-Wojtczak algorithms as special cases when suitable universal trees are given to it as inputs.
-The main technical results provide a unified proof of correctness and deep structural insights into those algorithms.
+The "universal algorithm" yields "McNaughton-Zielonka", "Parys", and "Lehtinen-Schewe-Wojtczak" algorithms as special cases when suitable "universal trees" are given to it as inputs.
+The main technical results provide a unified proof of correctness and structural insights into those algorithms.

-This paper motivates a research program of developing new efficient algorithms for solving parity games by designing new classes of small trees that embed the largest dominia in relevant classes of parity games.
-An early success story in this research program is the recent development, by Daviaud, Jurdzi\'nski, and Thejaswini (2019), of Strahler-universal trees, which embed dominia in games of bounded register number, introduced by Lehtinen (2018).
-When run on these trees, the universal algorithm can solve games with bounded register number in polynomial time and in quasi-linear space.
+Suitably adapting the "universal algorithm" for "parity games" to "fixpoint games" gives a "quasi-polynomial" time algorithm to compute "nested fixpoints" over finite complete lattices.

-A symbolic implementation of the universal algorithm is also given that improves the symbolic space complexity of solving parity games in quasi-polynomial time from $O(d \lg n)$---achieved by Chatterjee, Dvo\v{r}\'{a}k, Henzinger, and Svozil (2018)---down to $O(\lg d)$, where $n$ is the number of vertices and $d$ is the number of distinct priorities in a parity game.
-This not only exponentially improves the dependence on~$d$, but it also entirely removes the dependence on~$n$.
+The "universal algorithms" for "parity games" and "nested fixpoints" can be implemented symbolically.
+It is shown how this can be done with $O(\lg d)$ "symbolic space" complexity, improving the $O(d \lg n)$ "symbolic space" complexity achieved by Chatterjee, Dvo\v{r}\'{a}k, Henzinger, and Svozil (2018) for "parity games", where $n$ is the number of vertices and $d$ is the number of distinct "priorities" in a "parity game".